 Board List & Biographies

-Brad Sealfon is a licensed arborist and homesteader in Prospect.
+Brad Sealfon Vice President is a licensed arborist and homesteader in Prospect.
 With a passion for community engagement and housing rights, and a background in management, marketing, and communications, Brad also serves on the board of Downeast Restorative Justice and contributes to the efforts of the Waldo County Homeless Coalition.

 Beth Sullivan has a long history of community organizing and is an experienced gardener.
 She is enthusiastic about developing a strong robust community in Sedgwick.

-Clint Clagget – Land Advocate is the manager of the wood production at HOME, Inc, and has been involved with the construction of many of the houses built on CCLT land over the last 30 years.
+Clint Clagget – Homeowner is the manager of the wood production at HOME, Inc, and has been involved with the construction of many of the houses built on CCLT land over the last 30 years.
 Clint also has experience with forest management and serves as land steward.
 He is a homeowner in CCLT’s Patten Pond community.

 Millie Grimes is a master gardener and former social worker who bring 30 + years of experience working with low income people and connecting them with the natural world.
 Millie lives in Stockton Springs.